-Your COM ID will be created in the gym.
-Take a picture ID to the COM Gym where College personnel will create a COM ID for you.
+Your COM ID will be created in the COM Gymnasium.
+A picture ID is required.

 ORIENTATION

 It is mandatory that all new adjunct faculty complete the Adjunct Academy (orientation) annually to be qualified to teach as an adjunct at COM.